tebrevik/tibber_price_grabber/README.md

 # tibber_price_grabber
 ## About

-tibber_price_grabber is a small project that pulls prices from the Tibber API and display the prices to the terminal either as:
+tibber_price_grabber is a small project that pulls prices from the Tibber API and:
-* a list
+* publish CloudEvents to Nats for usage by other applications.
-* a prioritizeed list of hours where the electricity is cheapest
+* display the prices to the terminal as a list
-* CloudEvents to Nats for usage by other applications.
+* display the prices to the terminal as a prioritizeed list of hours where the electricity is cheapest

 ## Usage